Norse settlements in Greenland: Hvalsey (Qaqortukulooq)

 Hvalsey Church is the best-preserved Grænlendingar building today.
 The simple, rectangular church was built around 1300 on a gentle slope not far from the fjord shore.
 As is usual with old churches, it is oriented east-west.
 The approximately 1.5 m thick walls are artfully stacked stone.
 Clay may also have been used as mortar.
 Turf then covered the clay.
 There is evidence that the exterior walls were originally whitewashed.
 The church has a low doorway with a rectangular window above it on the west facade and a larger window with a Romanesque arch on the east facade.
 Another door and two slit windows are on the south wall.
-The window niches expand inwards in a funnel shape - a design that is also seen in early churches in the British Isles.
+The window niches expand inwards in a funnel shape – a design that is also seen in early churches in the British Isles.
 The gables are approximately 5m high.
 There are a few wall niches, but no decoration inside the church.
 The roof, which is no longer preserved, was originally made of wood and sod.
-The appearance corresponds to churches in the Faroe Islands, Orkneys and Shetlands.
+The appearance corresponds to churches in the Faroe Islands, Orkney and Shetland.
 Since church buildings in Iceland and Norway were usually made of wood, this may suggest regular contact between the colony and the British Isles.
 The church was the scene of the last recorded event in Greenland.
 A wedding took place there on 14 September 1408.
 The guests came from Iceland in 1408 and returned in 1410.

 Of the surrounding courtyards, only sparse remains of residential buildings, stables, warehouses and storehouses remain; some of them have not yet been examined by archaeologists.